Topological Superconducting States and Quasiparticle Transport on Kagome Lattice: MODEL

-On a kagome lattice, it is more convenient to consider a complex d-wave pairing or d+id-wave pairing.
-To construct a SC gap function using the tight-binding model, a d-wave pairing SC is transformed from real-space to $ \mathbf{k} $-space by assuming an extra phase when pairing in different directions \cite{PhysRevB.77.235420}.
-As a result, the real-space d+id-wave SC can be determined and written in a Fourier transformation form as follows.
+On a kagome lattice, it is more convenient to consider a complex $ d $-wave pairing or $ d $+i$ d $-wave pairing.
+To construct a SC gap function using the tight-binding model, a $ d $-wave pairing SC is transformed from real space to $ \mathbf{k} $ space by assuming an extra phase when pairing in different directions \cite{PhysRevB.77.235420}.
+As a result, the real space $ d $+i$ d $-wave SC can be determined and written in a Fourier transformation form as follows.